-The United Nations Police (UNPOL) has been part of UNFICYP since 14th April 1964.
+The United Nations Police (UNPOL) has been part of UNFICYP since 14 April 1964.
 UNPOL works in collaboration with UNFICYP’s Military and Civil Affairs components as part of a “three-pillar” concept, developed to maximize internal collaboration on all aspects of the Mission’s mandate.
-UNPOL contribute to the maintenance and restoration of law and order in the buffer zone and cooperate with UNFICYP’s military and the Civil Affairs components concerning civilian activity in the buffer zone, humanitarian matters and to assist in the return to normal conditions within the buffer zone.
+UNPOL contributes to the maintenance and restoration of law and order in the buffer zone and cooperates with UNFICYP’s military and the Civil Affairs components concerning civilian activity in the buffer zone, humanitarian matters and to assist in the return to normal conditions within the buffer zone.

-The UNPOL component is headed by UNFICYP’s Senior Police Advisor, and is comprised of a Deputy Senior Police Advisor, 68 police officers from nine countries and one civilian support staff.
+The UNPOL component is headed by UNFICYP’s Senior Police Adviser and is comprised of 69 police officers from sixteen countries and one civilian support staff.

 Police Contributing Countries

 Members of UNPOL are generally deployed for 12-month periods.